ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

       * Utilized a user-centered design approach to create an intuitive and visually appealing interface, enhancing the user experience for seamless food ordering.
       * Collaborated closely with developers and stakeholders to transform design concepts into functional web pages, ensuring seamless integration of design and functionality.
       * Employed HTML, CSS, and JavaScript to bring the design to life, contributing to a user-friendly and interactive browsing experience.
+      * Constructed an online MongoDB database, designed the relevant data structure and used API to achieve the connection between server and database.
       * Led usability testing initiatives to gain valuable insights from users, facilitating iterative design improvements.
+      * Applied load test using JMeter to see whether it passed the req/min target.
       * Demonstrated a commitment to continuous improvement by leveraging user insights to inform design decisions.